 I felt ready to die, or something close to that.
 I felt that I could stare at it without flinching, that I was unafraid; in fact I’d taken to compulsively whispering under my breath “I am dead” as I moved through the days of my life.

-And, after about 40 trips in the span of 10 months, I stopped doing acid.
-It was easy to stop, like casually turning off a light, but it was painful.
-I thought of the Knowing as a lover I’d said goodbye to, and I would go to sleep feeling the ghost of it around me, and the bittersweetness of not touching it.
+And so, after about 40 trips in the span of 10 months, I stopped doing acid.
+It was easy to stop, like casually turning off a light, but it was painful and disorienting.
+The Knowing felt like a lover I’d said goodbye to, and I would go to sleep feeling the ghost of it around me, and the bittersweetness of not touching it.
+I ached.

 I began to see others who I’d once long ago seen as unenlightened, as now much more advanced than me – as symbols of successful forgetting, I wanted to cling!
 I was an idiot child, surrounded by adults, who were wise in the ways of the world.
 They were successfully immersed in their roles.
 I was impressed.